jacopograndi/bvj-6/readme.md

 This is my bevy jam 6 entry.
 Check it out on itch: https://zjikra.itch.io/zener-castle.

 It's made with bevy 0.16.1.
-The code is really hastely written `:)`.
+The code is really hastily written `:)`.

 # Tools used